Home/Supplements/Glucosamine Sulfate

 What are the side effects of glucosamine sulfate?

-Possible side effects include stomach upset, nausea, and diarrhea.
+Common side effects may include stomach upset, nausea, and diarrhea.